ONSdigital/posie/README.md

 Posie is a decryption service.
 It exposes two endpoints '/key' and '/decrypt' which expose a public key and the decryption service respectively.

-The key endpoint exposes a der format public key under the attribute 'key'.
+The key endpoint exposes a der format public key and the decrypt endpoint decrypts and returns the POST data it is sent.

-The decrypt endpoint accepts a single argument 'contents' submitted as a POST request and returns decrypted data under the 'data' attribute.

 All requests have a json content type.